Close

 process

 Global labor divisions and hierarchies are influenced by values centered on Western societies.
-Both Europe and Latin America encompass Western and non-Western perspectives.
+Both Southeastern Europe and Latin America encompass Western and non-Western perspectives.
 But what do these perspectives mean beyond territorial boundaries?
-What are the implications for Romania, Mexico, and other countries globally?
-The artists involve the local community in identifying five or six women to collaborate with, ensuring a specific and authentic representation of diverse voices in their project.
+What are the implications for Romania, Mexico, and other countries from these regions?
+The artists involve the local community in identifying five women to collaborate with, ensuring a specific and authentic representation of diverse voices in their project.
+Women participating in the project are invited to join as co-authors of their own narratives, actively shaping how their work gestures and bodily presence are documented and articulated.
+The project does not seek to produce an exhaustive portrait of the cities or regions ir addresses.
+Instead, it operates through individual explorations, built gradually through a spider-web methodology: one woman leads to another, one story opens onto the next, and trust generates further connections.
+The voices gathered through this process are deeply personal, localised, and at times contradictory, and it is precisely through this specificity that the project resists generalisation, allowing complexity and difference to remain visible.

 the interview